edict — What is it?

 Use Cases

-The project is suitable for organizations that need to manage complex tasks with multiple stakeholders and require real-time monitoring and intervention capabilities.
-It can be used in scenarios such as project management, workflow automation, and task orchestration in large organizations.
+This project is suitable for organizations that need to manage complex tasks with multiple stakeholders and require real-time monitoring and auditability.
+It can be used in scenarios such as project management, workflow automation, and collaborative task execution.

 Source: README